Substance Abuse Resources in Elko

 Elko Outpatient Treatment Programs

-Outpatient recovery therapy is the least time-consuming of the recovery programs.
+Outpatient treatment is the least time-consuming of the recovery programs.
 You may have to be at the center daily for checkups, medicine and therapy.
 However, you have most of your day to continue with work and school in many cases.
 Outpatient therapy is often used as a backup strategy for people who have recently completed a residential treatment program.
 The added medical support and accountability help to keep recovering people on the right track.

 Your health insurance provider should have details about the coverage in your policy for rehab and detox programs.
 Knowing the resources you have available can help you make the best decisions concerning your recovery needs.
 Your union or fraternal organization may also have funds set aside for members’ recovery needs.